The How and Why of a DITY Move

 DITY moves, though they’re a tremendous amount of work, offer a lot of benefits.

 You’ve probably heard that you can make a small profit by doing a DITY move and the rumors are true.
-The military pays you 95 percent of what they would pay a moving company to do it.
+The military pays you 100% of what they would pay a moving company to do it, for a "member elected PPM".
 So, if you can move for less than a moving company can, then you’ll likely profit from a DITY.

-However, you can expect the margin of gain to fluctuate move to move depending on variables like location, the distance between duty stations, number of dependents, the weight of household goods, and stops.
+You can expect the margin of gain to fluctuate move to move depending on variables like location, the distance between duty stations, number of dependents, the weight of household goods, and stops.
 We’ve been able to make a small fortune with each of our DITY moves!
-Get an estimate for your DITY with the Move.mil Personally Procured Move (PPM) Estimator.

 “The most humbling part of a PCS is standing in your home with all your stuff exposed.
 The clutter in your junk drawer sitting out for the world to see.
 The clothes that ‘you might fit in again someday’ piled in the corner.
 When it’s all brought out from the depths of your house, it becomes much harder to justify why you still have it all.” - The MILLIE Journal